Bharathh-Raj/Bharathh-Raj/README.md

 * Supported Languages - Gets all the Supported Language
 * Detect Language - Detect the languages the input matches with
-* Translate - Translate to target language
+* Translate - Translate to the target language

 Data Sources